Skip to content

 2. Dredge the veal shanks on all sides in the flour and set aside.

 3. Next, heat the olive oil in a Dutch oven over medium-high heat and sear the veal shanks until they are golden brown on all sides, about 5 to 7 minutes per side.
-This is the most important part of ensuring you have a deep brown on the outside of your veal.
+This is the most crucial part of ensuring you have a deep brown on the outside of your veal.

 step by step procedures for searing osso bucco